LiCHihTseng/ShroomCycle/README.md

 **ShroomCycle** is a smart lamp system designed to improve sleep hygiene among university students.
 It creates a collaborative experience where friends can sync their sleep cycles by controlling the lighting environment through connected lamps, helping students maintain healthy sleep routines.

 ## Project Description
 Many university students struggle with maintaining healthy sleep hygiene due to irregular schedules, late-night study sessions, and social activities.
 Poor sleep patterns can negatively impact academic performance, mental health, and overall well-being.
+In our user research, we found that most participants use their phones before sleeping, which can potentially affect their sleep. [see more user research this file](https://github.com/LiCHihTseng/ShroomCycle/tree/main/User%20Research%20-%20Diary%20Study)

 ShroomCycle addresses these challenges by creating a smart lighting system that integrates into students’ lives.
 The lamps automatically turn off when phones are placed inside them, allowing friends to sync their sleep schedules across multiple rooms.
 The project combines practical functionality with aesthetic design through its mushroom-shaped lamp, offering a creative solution for cable management and ensuring safety.